vaibhavb/carepack/README.md

 Goals
 -----
 * Provide an out of the box modern user interface to view and send Direct messages.
-The client should be extensible and be able to view bluebutton messages.
-The client should be build on a REST API which can be consumed by different systems.
+The client (or apps) should be extensible and be able to view bluebutton messages.
+The client (or apps) should be build on a REST API which can be consumed by different systems.
 * Provide an out of the box administration and reporting system for organizations to manage Direct.
 * Provide a pluggable system so that different vendors like Identity Proofing providers, Certificate authorities etc. can interface with the system.
 Think of this as a marketplace enabled system.
 * Provide a data ingestion system which allows triggering messages on hospital ADT feeds.